autogluon/autogluon/docs/tutorials/multimodal/beginner_multimodal.md

 :label:`sec_automm_multimodal_beginner`

 AutoMM is a deep learning "model zoo" of model zoos.
 It can automatically build deep learning models that are suitable for multimodal datasets.
-You will only need to convert the data into the multimodal dataframe format and AutoMM can predict the values of one column conditioned on the features from the other columns.
+You will only need to convert the data into the multimodal dataframe format and AutoMM can predict the values of one column conditioned on the features from the other columns including images, text, and tabular data.

 ```{.python .input}